scheissegalo/myDU_MarketBot/Readme.md

 - **Configurable Markets and Intervals:** Allows customization of market IDs and operation intervals through a configuration file.

 ## Future
+- [ ] Improve performance and resource usage for market monitoring.
 - [ ] Smarter pricing system or ability to configure min max prices.
 Maybe based on tier or crafting time.
 - [ ] Create buy/sell orders for ores and gasses.
 - [ ] More complex crafting system.
 Instead directly crafting item, before that, craft necessary components till ore level.
 Overflow of components could be sold on market.